 As the product catalog is limited, the market on such platforms is rather a niche and the consumer traffic is comparatively low.

-Examples are beibei.com and also Little Red Book(Xiaohongshu), this one allows Chinese users to check out and acquire foreign parts products posted by others users including fashion items, shoes and more.
+Examples are beibei.com and also Little Red Book(Xiaohongshu), this one allows Chinese users to check out and acquire foreign parts products posted by other users including fashion items, shoes, and more.

 Using Social Media

 To reach out to Chinese consumers and establish a closer relationship with them, a prominent presence on Chinese social media is a must for brands and companies, especially on the most popular platforms- WeChat and Weibo.

 These platforms allow brands to create and localize content to build an engaging and interactive social media profile.
 Brands also need to launch campaigns, engage bloggers for promotion, and run advertising on a regular basis to build brand awareness and reach out to potentials customers.